dccuchile/wefe/docs/conceptual_guides/mitigation_framework.rst

 Fit method
 ----------

-The first step ``fit``, consists in learning the corresponding mitigation transformation which usually corresponds to a matrix projection of the embedding space.
+The first step ``fit``, consists in learning the corresponding mitigation transformation, which usually corresponds to a matrix projection of the embedding space.
 This method is quite flexible: it can accept multiple sets of words and other parameters.

 Transform method